• Skip to primary navigation

 Reynolds-Alberta Museum

-Located approximately 70kms south of Edmonton, the Reynolds-Alberta Museum is home to one of Canada’s best collections of machinery.
+Sticking on the car theme, located approximately 70 km south of Edmonton, the Reynolds-Alberta Museum is just one of the great things to do in Wetaskiwin and is home to one of Canada’s best collections of machinery.
 With an impressive array of historic cars, airplanes, farming equipment, and so much more, this is the place to go to learn about Alberta’s mechanical history and heritage.
-The museum showcases vehicles you can actually touch – and in some cases, sit in – the museum is perfect for an interactive family day out.
+The museum showcases vehicles you can actually touch – and, in some cases, sit in – the museum is perfect for an interactive family day out.

 Reynolds Museum in Wetaskiwin